pecific007/encryption_algo/custom_key/USAGE.md

 # How to use:

--You provide the input file with the following fomat:
+- You provide the input file with the following fomat:
      KEY ABCDEFGHIJKLMNOPQRSTUVWXYZ
      Some text to encrypt here.
--Make sure the key is in all capital letters
+- Make sure the key is in all capital letters

--Then you also provide an output file name that will be automatically create if it doesn't already exist.
+- Then you also provide an output file name that will be automatically create if it doesn't already exist.

--This program will encrypt the input file and write only the text data into the output file.
+- This program will encrypt the input file and write only the text data into the output file.

--In the repository your are provided with a text file that will have the correct format.
+- In the repository your are provided with a text file that will have the correct format.
 And in the ./run executable the file is run with the text input and the output name.